martinbros/FingerJointBoxGenerator/README.md

 - genFingerPointsBone: A list of XYB points are stored in "self.cordsFinger".
 These points do contain dogbones.

 - genHoleBone: A list of XYB points are stored in "self.cordsHoles".
-These poins do contain dogbones.
+These points do contain dogbones.

 3- The generated points can now be shifted and/or rotated using the function "self.rotateShiftElement" with the following input parameters.